Fugitive killer eludes Pennsylvania police for eighth day as wary residents keep a watchful eye

 “This is an outrage.
 It never should have happened,” said Chester County District Attorney Deb Ryan at a news conference.

-A civilian saw someone who looked like Cavalcante running through an area near Longwood Gardens, one of the nation’s premier botanical gardens.
-A trail surveillance video had captured Cavalcante walking through the garden’s grounds Monday night.
+A civilian saw someone who looked like Cavalcante running through an area near Longwood Gardens, one of the country's top botanical gardens.
+A trail surveillance video had captured Cavalcante walking through the garden grounds Monday night.

 Residents are on edge but comforted by the police presence.